EasonWangCN/my_raspberry_pi_3_diary/docs/install_linux.md

 ### Keyboard and Monitor

-You can easily connect a monitor (or TV) to Pi with HDMI port.
-The drivers are already built in Raspbian.

-An USB keyboard can help you start working immediately like an Linux PC.
-But if you have no them, don't worry, another headless method is introduced in follow sections.
+You can easily connect a monitor (or TV) to Pi by HDMI and a Keyboard via USB.
+They can help you start working immediately like an Linux PC.
+But if you don't have them, don't worry, another headless method is introduced in follow sections.